cdli-gh/annodoc/index.md

 - numbered product: conventional structure is `number -nummod-> unit -nmod-> product`.
 Problematic case is the sequence `number product unit`.
 Change modelling in gold data to `number -nummod-> product <-appos- unit` (instead of `number -nummod-> [product -nmod-> unit]`).
 Check whether there are any such cases in the guidelines.
 The reason is to have the product systematically as head.
 - acl: originally, the morphological feature was used for annotation (e.g., SUB, TL, etc.).
 Replace globally with `acl`.
 This is done here but must be applied to gold data.
+- connect transactions by parataxis (not by list, as this is used for numbered products and could be conflated)

 ## Open issues